jlanesmith/Tetris/README.md

 # Tetris
-This repository contains my own edition of the classic game Tetris, made with Android Studio
+This repository contains my own simple version of the classic game Tetris, made with Android Studio